brahimiarlinda/testcafe-zerobank/README.md

 * Run the tests with `npm run test:chrome`
 * You will notice that the report of the test-run is printed in an XML format at your terminal.
 Hint: For sanity checks recommended because it prints just dots.
-### Notes
-* You need to have locally the browsers you want to run the tests.
-For example, if you don't have safari installed locally, then you cannot run the script `npm run test:safari`
-* The webpage tested is a sample website given by the udemy course itself http://zero.webappsecurity.com/index.html
-* The tests run only locally.